shikhragimov/ds_proto_docker/README.md

 These containers are significantly larger (compressed sizes 7 GB and 8 GB as for Dec 13 2022).

 ## Prerequisites
-From [tensorflow official documentation](https://www.tensorflow.org/install/docker), however the same are for pytoch.
+From [tensorflow official documentation](https://www.tensorflow.org/install/docker), however the same are for pytorch.

-* Install the [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-docker/blob/master/README.md?utm_source=www.tensorflow.org&utm_medium=referral#quickstart) to add NVIDIA® GPU support to Docker. nvidia-container-runtime is only available for Linux.
+1. Install the [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-docker/blob/master/README.md?utm_source=www.tensorflow.org&utm_medium=referral#quickstart) to add NVIDIA® GPU support to Docker. nvidia-container-runtime is only available for Linux.
 See the `nvidia-container-runtime` platform [support FAQ](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions?utm_source=www.tensorflow.org&utm_medium=referral#platform-support) for details.
-* Check if a GPU is available:
+2. Check if a GPU is available:
     ```bash
     lspci | grep -i nvidia
     ```
-* Verify your nvidia-docker installation:
+3. Verify your nvidia-docker installation:
     ```bash
     docker run --gpus all --rm nvidia/cuda nvidia-smi
     ```